Turkey's reopening relieves restaurants but worries doctors

 “Political and economic interests must not take precedence over human life and science,” it added.

-Reporting by Daren Butler, Canan Sevgili and Ceyda Caglayan; Editing by Jonathan Spicer and Emelia Sithole-Matarise
+Reporting by Daren Butler, Canan Sevgili and Ceyda Caglayan; Editing by Jonathan Spicer, Aurora Ellis and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.